lucav76/Fibry/README.md

 ===
 Some languages like Python have the possibility to *yield* a value, meaning that the function returns an iterator / generator.
 Java does not have such a feature, but now Fibry implements several mechanisms for that, offering you a choice between simplicity and speed.
-Clearly this is a bit less elegant and more complex than having a yield keyword, but in at least it can be customized based on your needs.
+This is a bit less elegant and more complex than having a yield keyword, but at least it can be customized based on your needs.

 This is a basic example, but you can find more examples in the unit test.
-I plan to write an article about this feature, but not anytime soon.
+I plan to write an article about this feature.

  ```Java
 Iterable<Integer> gen = Generator.fromProducer(yielder -> {